GeekElectronick/GE_KiCADLibrary/README.md

 I found it frustrating that I couldn't edit the original footprints, so I created my own instead.

+A lot of the new Symbols and Footprints is downloaded from SnapEDA

 This repository contains:
 - Schematic symbols
 - Footprints